Earth Day is on April 22nd. The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 Earth Day in Coquitlam

 There was an Earth Day Celebration and Clean-Up in 2024.
 The United Way BC initiative took place on April 20th from 10:00 am until 2:00 pm.
-We expect something similar will take place in 2025.
+Something similar likely took place in 2025.

-Last year’s event was at Rochester Park, located at 1390 Rochester Avenue in Coquitlam.
-Folks were invited to help clean up the park.
+The event in 2024 was at Rochester Park, located at 1390 Rochester Avenue in Coquitlam.
+People were invited to help clean up the park.
 All cleaning equipment was provided, and there were free snacks and water too.
 The event also featured fun games, crafts and activities.

 Other events in Coquitlam include the Earth Day Swap and Sale and a variety of hands-on workshops.
-For more details, see the City of Coquitlam‘s website.
+See the City of Coquitlam‘s website for more details.

 Earth Day in Langley

-The City of Langley and the Langley Environmental Partners Society hosts an Earth Day celebration at Douglas Park in 2025.
-The event is on Saturday, April 26th.
+The City of Langley and the Langley Environmental Partners Society hosted an Earth Day celebration at Douglas Park this year.
+The event was on Saturday, April 26th.

 There are a few different things to do at this event.
 Activities include garden tours, giveaways, games, and more.
 There are also usually workshops with hands-on activities to try.